+Our consolidated 2019 revenue was derived from contracts to provide service activities in the mechanical and electrical services segments we serve.
+Refer to Note 9 - Segment Information for additional information on our reportable segments.
 We disaggregate our revenue from contracts with customers by activity, customer type and contract type, as we believe it best depicts how the nature, amount, timing and uncertainty of our revenue and cash flows are affected by economic factors.
-Our consolidated 2019 revenue was derived from the following service activities, all of which are in the mechanical services industry, the single industry segment we serve.
 See details in the following tables (dollars in thousands):